t-penguin/Innovation-Summit-Backend/README.md

 ## Deployment

 This project has a vercel.json file, which will make it easier to deploy this project to Vercel.
-Check the video listed in the cohort repository for a walkthrough of how to connect your deployed Express server to Neon Postgres.
+Neon can be used to host your database and can done directly through Vercel.
+Just like for the Frontend, if you are using Web Sockets, Render is a better option, though you can still use Neon for the database.